efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 In a supervised scenario, we assume that binary labels denoting the scenes that belong to the summary.
 In this case, standard summarization models (e.g., _SummaRuNNeR_ [4]) consider the input document as a sequence (in our case a sequence of scene representations), apply criteria such as:

-1. content, i.e., scene representation
+1. content, i.e., contextualized scene representation

 2. salience i.e., similarity with a global document representation

-3. position & novelty, i.e., encoded position in the document and similarity with previous selections

 and train the network with cross-entropy loss.